devnich/elisp/purcell_mods/README.md

 * init-preload-local.el
 * init-themes.el

 Is buffer swapping different in new version?
-Check dired customizations or ibuffer-other-buffer at work
+Check dired customizations or ibuffer-other-buffer at work:

+./init-ibuffer.el:58:(global-set-key (kbd "C-x C-b") 'ibuffer) Check whether new version uses 'ibuffer-other-window

+;; (require-package 'fullframe)
+;; (after-load 'ibuffer
+;;  (fullframe ibuffer ibuffer-quit))

+Full-framing is probably called in new version